 Why are we doing this?
 Polio has not been a problem in the U.S. for many years, but this is not the case in several developing countries.
 In 1985, Rotary International began raising funds in an effort to eliminate polio worldwide.
 By partnering with the World Health Organization and other government and private groups, Rotary International has achieved a 99 percent reduction of polio worldwide.
 However, there are still three countries where polio is endemic—Afghanistan, Nigeria and Pakistan.
 To completely wipe out polio, Rotary International is raising funds and mobilizing volunteers to bring immunization projects to these areas.

-Read on for details about our Purple Pinkie Project, our event sponsors and supporters, our 2012 World Polio Day event, and Rotary International's End Polio Now efforts.
+Read on for details about our Purple Pinkie Project, our event sponsors and supporters, our past World Polio Day events, and Rotary International's End Polio Now efforts.
 And save the date for this year's World Polio Day and Purple Pinkie Project event.
 Make your mark to END POLIO NOW!